 The ghosts turn up at the wedding.

 The day of the wedding arrived and the families were concerned about the health of Gloria's father.
-He was being admitted to the hospital on the following Monday and they all feared that he might not be coming home again.
+He was being admitted to the hospital on the following Monday and they all feared he might not be coming home again.
 He tried to look his best as he escorted Gloria to the church doors, but he had lost weight and had great difficulty walking.
-Nevertheless, he was an extremely proud man and grateful that his daughter and future son-in-law had gone out of their way to bless him with this privilege.
-Despite his bad health, he felt that this was one of the finest days of his life.
+Nevertheless, he was an extremely proud man and grateful his daughter and future son-in-law had gone out of their way to bless him with this privilege.
+Despite his bad health, he felt this was one of the finest days of his life.

 Gordy and Rosie were unseen, sitting on a gravestone watching.
 "The way he's going they'll have to hold him up before they get there," Rosie said.
 "Look at him, keeps stooping over then trying to keep upright again.
 They've even brought an oxygen cylinder in one of the cars."